- This event has passed.

 Hosted by SETDA and Sponsored by AT&T

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording or listen to the podcast and would like a CE certificate, join the Essential Elements for Digital Content community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the Essential Elements for Digital Content community and go to the edWebinar Archives folder to take the CE quiz.

 This session is part of a series of edWebinars on SETDA’s 2016 report, The Broadband Imperative II: Equitable Access for Learning.
 States are uniquely positioned to provide both policies and funding to help ensure all students have equitable access to reliable high-speed broadband access.
 State leaders share examples of support to ensure the equity of access for all students including statewide partnerships, regional consortia and policy initiatives.
 State leaders from Michigan and Wisconsin share their unique approaches to broadband implementation and support statewide.
 This recorded edWebinar will benefit K-12 educators, state and district administrators, CIOs, IT directors and network leaders.